clo34/clo34/README.md

-# Hey, I'm Charles Lo 👋
+# Hey, I'm Charles 👋

 ### Undergrad at the University of Wisconsin 🦡
 - Majoring in Physics and Computer Science